Getting Started with Limnoria/Supybot

 Final Word

-You should now have a solid foundation for using Limnoria.
-You can use the list command to see what plugins your bot has loaded and what commands are in those plugins; you can use the ‘help’ command to see how to use a specific command, and you can use the ‘more’ command to continue a long response from the bot.
-With these three commands, you should have a strong basis with which to discover the rest of the features of Limnoria!
+You should now have a solid foundation for using Limnoria!
+In summary, use the list command to see what plugins your bot has loaded and what commands are in those plugins, the help command to see how to use a command, and the more command to continue a long response from the bot.

-Do be sure to read our other documentation and make use of the resources we provide for assistance; this website and, of course, #limnoria on irc.libera.chat if you run into any trouble!
+Do be sure to read the rest of the documentation, and visit #limnoria on irc.libera.chat if you run into any trouble!